uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/common.rst

 Namespaces
 ----------

-oneDPL uses :code:`namespace oneapi::dpl` for all its functionality including parallel algorithms, oneDPL execution policies, etc. For the subset of the standard C++ library for kernels, the standard class and function names are also aliased in :code:`namespace oneapi::dpl`.
-As a shortcut :code:`namespace dpl` exists and it contains all the same functionality as :code:`namespace oneapi::dpl`.
+oneDPL uses :code:`namespace oneapi::dpl` and shorter version :code:`namespace dpl` for all functionality including parallel algorithms, oneDPL execution policies, etc.
+For the subset of the standard C++ library for kernels, the standard class and function names are also aliased in :code:`namespace oneapi::dpl`.

+oneDPL has nested namespaces for the functionality aligned with C++ standard.
-The functionality has the same nested namespace as for :code:`std` one where applicable.
+The names of those namespaces are the same as in :code:`namespace std`.
-The top level namespace remains :code:`oneapi::dpl`.
 For example oneDPL execution policies are available in :code:`namespace oneapi::dpl::execution`.